mcnoah09/Aviv-QA-Web-Technical-Test/README.md

 ### Test Reports

-- Test reports should be generated after each test run and can be found in the `/reports` directory.
+- Test reports should be generated after each test run and can be found in the `/allure-reports` directory.
+- To view test reports, run `allure serve allure-reports` in the terminal.

 ### Issues and Challenges